Benjamin P. Townsend

 Ben holds a B.A. in geology from Harvard College (1979), and a J.D., magna cum laude, from the University of Maine School of Law (1990).

-Ben is admitted to practice law in Maine, New Hampshire, New York and Vermont, and in the U.S. District Court for the District of Maine.
+Ben is admitted to practice law in Maine, New Hampshire, Vermont and in the U.S. District Court for the District of Maine.

-Ben is a member of the bar associations in Maine, New Hampshire, New York and Vermont.
+Ben is a member of the bar associations in Maine, New Hampshire, and Vermont.
 He is also a member of the American Health Lawyers Association.